stardot/beebasm/README.md

-VAL(str)           Return the value of a decimal number in a string EVAL(str)          Return the value of an expression in a string STR$(val)          Return the number val converted to a string LEN(str)           Return the length of str
+VAL(str)           Return the value of a decimal number in a string EVAL(str)          Return the value of an expression in a string STR$(val)          Return the number val converted to a string STR$~(val)         Return the number val converted to a string in hexadecimal LEN(str)           Return the length of str
 CHR$(val)          Return a string with a single character with ASCII value val ASC(str)           Return the ASCII value of the first character of str